Metastatic Breast Cancer Clinical Trials

 EpiAxis Therapeutics is pursuing a preclinical and clinical drug development program directed at the prevention of metastatic disease by targeting the pivotal enzyme system controlling the proliferation of cancer stem cells (CSC).
 Specifically, that target is the nuclear bound lysine-specific demethylase 1 (LSD1) & its upstream regulator, the theta isoform of protein kinase C (PKC theta).

-The research identifying this target and the intellectual property (IP) that resulted from this was developed by Professor Sudha Rao and colleagues at the University of Canberra (UC), Australia.
+The research identifying this target and the intellectual property (IP) that resulted from this was developed by Professor Sudha Rao and colleagues, who are now based at the QIMR Berghofer Medical Research Institute, Brisbane, Australia.
 The Company is focused initially on the prevention of metastatic breast cancer, with other CSC mediated diseases such as ovarian, pancreatic, colon, melanoma, lung and liver cancers to be pursued later.

 Clinical, Pre-clinical & Discovery program